The Napa Wine Project

 The winery was sold by Beringer to the current owners, Gerret & Tatiana Copeland and partners and became Chateau Bouchaine Winery in 1980.
 The partners planted the first vines on site in 1982.
 Along with the Copeland’s, the original investors included David Pollak (former sales manager for DuPont and the one responsible for creating the investment team) and Austin Kiplinger (a journalist, publisher of the Kiplinger Letter and businessman, now deceased).
 Rancher Electra Biggs was also once a sizable early investor.

-There are several lines of thought in regards to the name of the winery.
+There are several lines of thought in regard to the name of the winery.
 Bouchaine commands a couple of meanings in French, loosely translated from bouchon, Bouchaine is French for the name of a person who put corks into wines after they were bottled (a bouchaniere).
 The last connotation was a bit more rushed!
 After the purchase of the winery in 1981, Gerret & Tatiana took a trip out of town and their lawyer needed to come up with a name quickly and was looking for something French, so he chose his wife’s maiden name of Bouchaine.
 Prominent winemaker Jerry Luper was at one point also a limited partner and used to make wine here for several other clients.
 The Copelands eventually bought out their partners.

 Both Gerret and Tatiana are very active in the arts and music scene both in the Napa Valley and in Delaware (including the Delaware Art Museum in Wilmington which was founded by Gerret’s grandmother); they are also strong supporters of Festival Napa Valley.
 And over the years both have given generously to a variety of other causes focused primarily on Wilmington based locations including healthcare, the arts, the environment, animal welfare and education.